 For l = m, the functions = 1,0.
 These terms are called sectorial harmonics.
 They divide the spherical surface into longitude-dependent sectors, similar to the segments of a basket ball.

 For m = 0, the only remaining terms (whereis mostly abbreviated as ) are called zonal harmonics.
 They divide the spherical surface into purely latitude-dependent bands of toroidal hills and valleys, with Earth oblateness () as the dominating contribution. reflects the equilibrium response of a rotating, elastic Earth under the influence of centrifugal and gravitational forces.
-For the model EIGEN-GL04C the resulting Earth ellipsoid has an equatorial radius of (may slightly vary with the selected geopotential model), a polar radius of (may slightly vary with the selected geopotential model), and an oblateness of .
+For the model EIGEN-GL04C the resulting Earth ellipsoid has an equatorial radius of (can slightly vary with the selected geopotential model), a polar radius of (can slightly vary with the selected geopotential model), and an oblateness of .

 By convention, the central attraction term of a spherical body of uniform mass distribution is .
 If the centre of mass coincides with the origin of the body-centred coordinate system, then .
 If the body-fixed coordinate axes furthermore coincide with the axes of the main moments of inertia, then .